-Teachers in Wales have the opportunity to help improve education in rural Lesotho in southern Africa for six months, an opportunity to immerse yourself in another culture, and utilise your teaching skills in a totally different environment.
+Teachers in Wales have the opportunity to help improve education in rural Lesotho in southern Africa for five months, an opportunity to immerse yourself in another culture, and utilise your teaching skills in a totally different environment.

 Since the programme launched in 1985, Wales and Lesotho have formed a strong bond, individuals, communities and organisations in both countries have all benefitted from the partnership.